The perfect way to discover the Soulanges Canal

 Soulanges cycle path

-The Soulanges cycle path goes along the canal on its first 23.5 km (from Pointe-des-Cascades to Les Coteaux) and then continues in the Saint-Zotique and Rivière-Beaudette towns, for a total of 35 km of asphalt road.
+The Soulanges cycle path goes along the canal on its first 23.5 km (from Pointe-des-Cascades to Les Coteaux) and then continues through Saint-Zotique and Rivière-Beaudette, for a total of 35 km of asphalt path.

 You’ll find along the way many halts with bicycle repair stations, sanitation facilities, furniture for you to relax and well-present signage to easily orient yourself.